 • Chronic systolic or diastolic heart failure (with specific criteria).

-Cardiac rehabilitation under Section 1861(eee) provides structured sessions typically delivered at hospital outpatient cardiac rehabilitation programs.
+Standard cardiac rehabilitation under Section 1861(eee) covers up to 36 one-hour sessions over up to 36 weeks (with up to 36 more at the Medicare contractor's discretion), typically delivered at hospital outpatient cardiac rehabilitation programs.

 Medicare statin coverage operates under Part D for self-administered oral statins.
 Statins are widely covered under Part D formularies, often on lower-tier (generic-preferred) formulary placement.
 Current USPSTF statin primary prevention recommendations support statin use for adults with CVD risk factors and elevated 10-year ASCVD risk.